apache/allura/Allura/docs/guides/permissions.rst

 User/Group model
 ---------------------------------------------------------------------

 In the allura system `users` can be assigned to various `groups` or roles on a per-project basis.

-Users can be members of many groups, and both `users` and `groups` can be assigned a list of `permissions` like `add_subproject`, `commit_to_master` or `admin_users`.
+Users can be members of many groups, and `groups` can be assigned a list of `permissions` like `edit`, `mdoderate` or `read`.
 Tools can define their own set of permissions, for their artifacts.
-Tools are encouraged to prefix their permissions with the tool name, so for a tool called "tracker" a good permission name would be `tracker_edit_ticket`.

 Individual artifacts and ACL's
 ---------------------------------------------------------------------

-There are also likely to be some permissions that you want to assign to particular people or roles for a particular `Artifact` such as a particular bug in the ticket tracker.
-Allura supports this via an ACL field on every `Artifact` instance.
+You may want to assign a permission to particular people or roles for a specific `Artifact` such as one bug in the ticket tracker.
+The Allura platform supports this via an additive ACL field on every `Artifact` instance.
+It is not exposed via the UI currently.

 Permission hierarchy
 --------------------------------------------------------------------